How do you choose a blood pressure monitor?

-There are two different types of blood pressure monitors on the market, namely blood pressure monitors that measure via the upper arm, and blood pressure monitors that measure via your wrist.
-The upper arm blood pressure monitor is the most used and also the most reliable blood pressure monitor.
-This is because this blood pressure monitor automatically measures at the height of the heart.
-The wrist blood pressure monitor, on the other hand, is not at the height of your heart, so the risks of an unreliable measurement are greater.
-We briefly outline the advantages and disadvantages of both blood pressure monitors.
+There are 2 different types of blood pressure monitors, blood pressure monitors that measure via the upper arm and blood pressure monitors that measure via your wrist.
+The upper arm blood pressure monitor is the most used type.
+This is because a blood pressure monitor is most accurate when it's at heart level.
+Unlike the upper arm blood pressure monitor, the wrist blood pressure monitor isn't necessarily placed at the same level as your heart.
+That's why there's a greater risk of an unreliable measurement.
+Still, wrist blood pressure monitors have their advantages.
+We've listed the pros and cons of both blood pressure monitors for you.

 Upper arm blood pressure monitor